 This test method covers the determination of the amount of draindown in an uncompacted asphalt mixture sample when the sample is held at elevated temperatures comparable to those encountered during the production, storage, transport, and placement of the mixture.
-The test is particularly applicable to mixtures such as porous asphalt (open-graded friction course) and Stone Matrix Asphalt (SMA).
+The Draindown test should be completed on OGFC (open-graded friction course) and Ultra-Thin.
+Sample mix for draindown testing from the truck at the plant within the first seven days of production and whenever there is a change of fiber or non-fiber additives being used.